juanmiguelnz/az-400-devops/scenarios/scenarios.md

 7. You need to use Azure State Configuration.
 You already have an Automation Account, you've created your DSC script and uploaded it to the Automation account, and compiled the configuration.
 What do you need to do next?
 	* Register the VM with your Azure Automation account
 	* Under your Automation Account go to **Configuration Management > State configuration (DSC) > Nodes (tab) >  click +Add > Select the VM then click +Connect**

+## Things I need to look into more:
+- Integrate Jenkins with Azure DevOps
+- SonarQube & SonarCloud
+- Code Analysis Tools (PMD and FindBugs)